Deep neural networks can stably solve high-dimensional, noisy, non-linear inverse problems: Approximation of Lipschitz continuous functions on smooth manifolds by neural networks

-Using Theorem \ref{thm:LipschitzFunctionApprox}, we will demonstrate in Theorem \ref{thm:LipschitzFunctionOnManifoldBetterEstimate2} below, that realizations of relatively small NNs can well approximate every Lipschitz continuous function $f\in L^\infty(\Gamma; \R^q)$.
+Using Theorem \ref{thm:LipschitzFunctionApprox}, we will demonstrate in Theorem \ref{thm:LipschitzFunctionOnManifoldBetterEstimate2} below, that realizations of relatively small NNs can well approximate every Lipschitz continuous function $f\in L^\infty(\mani; \R^q)$.
 In addition, we describe how robust the realizations of the approximating NNs are to noise in the ambient space.
 By robustness, we mean that the realizations are Lipschitz regular functions that dampen the noise.
 We will see that, in this regard, a large ambient dimension $D$ compared to the intrinsic dimension $d$ of the manifold will make the realization of the NN \emph{more} robust to ambient noise.
 We state the result below.
+In this theorem, the distance on the manifold $\mani$ is the restriction of the Euclidean distance from the ambient space.